 Step 1.
-To format your Pendrive with a command prompt, open the command prompt by typing cmd or command prompt at the search box.
+To format your Pendrive with a command prompt, open the command prompt by typing cmd or the command prompt in the search box.

 Step 2.
-Right-click on Command Prompt app and select Run as Administrator, or from the available options on the right side, click Run as Administrator.
+Right-click on the Command Prompt app and select Run as administrator, or from the available options on the right side, click Run as administrator.